Do your joints click, crack or pop? Are you worried that this may be a sign of future problems?

 It’s very normal for your joints to make noises and most of the time it’s absolutely nothing to worry about.
 It is often caused by a change in pressure in the joint cavity fluids and gasses.

 Similarly, other soft and connective tissue (muscles, tendons, ligaments) can also make noises as they move over nearby structures and bony parts.

 Neither of these mean anything sinister or significant is going on, it simply means that maybe it’s worth looking at a little closer.

 So, generally speaking, clicking, cracking or popping noises without pain are nothing to be particularly worried about.

 Runners Knee Injury:

-Runners knee is the common name for patellofemoral pain syndrome which causes pain around and behind the knee cap.
+Runners knee is the common name for Patellofemoral Pain Syndrome.
+This condition causes pain around and behind the knee cap.
 It is one of the most common overuse injuries in people who run, hence the name.
-Patellofemoral pain is most often a result of abnormal mechanics forcing the patella (knee cap) to bump against the femur (thigh bone).
-Women and those with flat feet are more prone to this problem due to the angles between bones and joint.
+Patellofemoral pain is most often a result of abnormal mechanics.
+These force the Patella (knee cap) to bump against the Femur (thigh bone).
+Women and those with flat feet are more prone to this problem due to the angles between their bones and joints.

 There are two main causes of Runners knee:

-- Tight Hamstrings, Glutes and Piriformis – Stretch, Foam Roller and Massage should help.
+- Tight Hamstrings, Glutes and Piriformis – Stretching, Foam Roller and Massage should help.